What are green bonds?

 Our Green Bonds strategy

-At AXA IM, our green bonds strategy is a purist approach which combines our extensive resources in global, active fixed income investing with our proprietary green bond framework and ESG scoring methodology.
+At AXA IM, our green bond strategy is actively managed with a Sustainable Investment objective, contributing to financing of the energy and ecology transition and demonstrating a positive environmental impact.
+It is a purist approach which combines our extensive resources in global, active fixed income investing with our proprietary green bond framework and ESG scoring methodology.

 Not all green bonds are equal, and it is essential to have a rigorous approach to ensure a real environmental benefit and avoid supporting any ‘green-washing’.
 At AXA IM, we have developed our own framework for assessment.
 This framework not only drives responsible investments towards authentic green projects but also looks to raise the standards of the whole market.
 Our analysts meet many issuers to discuss their businesses and to explain our framework.
 We also often use these opportunities to engage the issuers by sharing market best practices and areas where they can strengthen their sustainable financing approach.
 Our goal is to highlight what we expect from them in terms of their issuance, and if necessary, help them improve their broader sustainability related strategy.